 10c.
 The curriculum must include general education and specific veterinary technology course content.
 Required materials can be offered as complete course offerings or be integrated into courses involving more than one area of recommended material.
 Course objectives must be clearly communicated to the student through syllabi or other course documents.
 Course offerings to meet curriculum requirements typically take a minimum of 18 months to 2 years to accomplish.

 10d.
 Practical veterinary experience that expands student knowledge and builds proficiency of acquired skills through task-specific exercises is a required portion of the curriculum.
-These experiences are usually termed preceptorships, practicums, internships, or externships and are for the purpose of honing skills learned in the more formal instructional settings.
-These practical experiences should be a minimum cumulative 240 contact hours and must be monitored by the program director or the director's appointee who must be a program faculty or staff member.
+These experiences are usually termed preceptorships, practicums, internships, or externships.
+Practical experiences are for the purpose of honing skills learned in formal instructional settings and should be scheduled to occur following completion of skills acquisition.
+These practical experiences should be a minimum of 240 cumulative contact hours and must be monitored by the program director or the director's appointee who must be a program faculty or staff member.
 Prior to the beginning of the practical experience, on-site supervisors must be contacted by the program.
+Students and faculty should seek progressive contemporary facilities that employ credentialed veterinary technicians to act as professional role models and mentors.
 During the practical experience, contact must be maintained with students and their on-site supervisors to monitor students' personal and educational experiences.
 It is highly recommended that such contact take place through personal visits and interviews by the program director or appointee.
 Specific criteria must be used to assist on-site supervisors in monitoring student progress.
 The program director or appointee shall review student performance evaluations by on-site supervisors, student evaluation of the experiences, and a final student performance evaluation.

 10g.
-CVTEA recognizes that academic institutions have the inherent right to accept credits from other colleges, universities, or recognized educational entities.
-However, if the program accepts veterinary technician-related course credit from institutions not accredited by AVMA, the program must ensure that the rigor of transfer courses meets CVTEA Standards.
+The CVTEA recognizes that academic institutions have the inherent right to accept credits from other colleges, universities, recognized educational entities, or prior learning.
+However, if the program accepts veterinary technician-related course credit from institutions not accredited by AVMA CVTEA, the program must ensure that the rigor of transfer courses meets CVTEA Standards.
+Provision of prior learning must include documentation or critical evaluation of these experiences to award college credit or advanced standing.
 Documentation of the assurance may be requested for review during the program accreditation process.

 10h.
 At times, accredited programs are requested to give credit for high school courses with titles similar to those required for graduation from a CVTEA-accredited program.
 If credit is to be given for such courses, the student must first be required to demonstrate to veterinary technology program faculty a level of competency comparable to that of students who complete the required course successfully.